 Decision Point: Unifying our Communities One Moral Choice at a Time

 From peaceful protests to violent riots to the psychological, political, and financial uncertainties from the Covid-19 epidemic, 2020 has been a year in turmoil.
 The voice for racial equality has never been louder.
 Rarely have we seen this level of conflict in our communities.
 The need for police agencies and their communities to come together has never been greater.
 And that means open communication, greater respect and appreciation of one another, and better education on all sides of the issues.
 The push of late, clearly highlighted in 2020, has been for greater police training in "de-escalation" techniques.
 No doubt each of us could find benefit in learning how to better control our emotions, slow down a bit before making critical decisions, and use better communication techniques to defuse conflict.
 Yet, with every new course and technique that comes out, we get further from the truth, further from the root answer.
 If we truly want equality and fairness across our criminal justice system, we need to look no further than what we have known for thousands of years.
 Do the right thing.
-Sure, this may be oversimplifying a very complex challenge.
-But, we are convinced when everyone involved in tense conflict, even those situations that are highly volatile, makes choices from a starting position of “I want to do the right thing by everyone involved,” de-escalation and substantive progress has a real chance.
-The problem is we all look at the world with different lens and have different baggage (experiences, cultures, demographics, influences, advocates, loyalties) informing these lenses.
+The challenge is that we all look at the world with different lens and have different baggage (experiences, cultures, demographics, influences, advocates, loyalties) informing these lenses.
 Even if we start with Doing the Right Thing as our compass, we often do not know what the right thing to do is.
 In this two-day course, each student receives Decision Point: Real-life Ethical Dilemmas in Law Enforcement, a textbook comprising 27 real-life scenarios and outcomes sure to help each of us better recognize, appreciate, and ultimately address the many considerations and consequences (intended and unintended) surrounding moral choices faced by the police officers every day.
 This is not your grandfather’s ethics class with boring theory and models of limited real-world value.
-We will look at the use of force, constitutional issues surrounding the 1st and 4th Amendments, loyalty and duty, discretion, diversity and discrimination, leadership, and so many other topics…all in the context of strengthening trust and relationships with our communities.
+We discuss the use of force, constitutional issues surrounding the 1st and 4th Amendments, loyalty and duty, discretion, diversity and discrimination, leadership, and so many other topics…all in the context of strengthening trust and relationships with our communities.
 Taught primarily through story-telling and real-life ethical challenges, this class promises to be both practical and engaging culminating with mechanisms and thought processes to help make the best decisions possible in today’s divisive and dynamic climate.

 The Art of Managing Conflict